electerious/lychee-watermark/readme.md

 ## FAQ

 #### What do I need to run this plugin on my server?
 This plugin has the same dependencies as Lychee.
-Depending on the size of the photos, the plugin (and php) my need a higher memory_limit.
+Depending on the size of the photos, the plugin (and php) may need a higher memory_limit.
 More below.

 #### I can't upload photos
 We recommend to increase the values of the following properties in your `php.ini`: